Miracle Matches, meet their Anonymous Donor

 Kenza was born in Morocco on January 17, 2001 .
 On her 14th birthday, in 2015, she was diagnosed with Acute Lymphocytic Leukemia and started chemotherapy lasting one year.
 After she finished, her parents promised her a vacation in Orlando.
 While here, she wasn’t feeling good and unfortunately she had relapsedand was unable to go hometo Morocco.
 Instead, she started a second round of Chemotherapy at Arnold Palmer Hospital for Children.

 During this treatment, it was determined that she needed a bone-marrow transplant in order to recover.
 However, after checking her sister, her parents, and other relations, no one was a compatible match for Kenza.
 She was feeling very blessed when she was told an un-related donor had been identified in the US who could save her life.
-Kenza got the bone-marrow transplant on August 12th, 2016 at the Kids Beating Cancer Pediatric Transplant Center.
+Kenza got the bone-marrow transplant on August 12th, 2016 at the Kids Beating Cancer Pediatric Transplant Center at AdventHealth for Children Orlando.

 Kenza’s family expressed they are so thankful for the opportunity that was given to them and for all the help and support they received from everyone: the doctors and nurses at the Kids Beating Cancer Pediatric Transplant Center.
 Most importantly Kenza is thankful for Jazmine, her life-saving unrelated donor.